-The completion of the negotiation of the UN Convention Against Corruption marks a special day in the efforts of the world community to strike a series of effective blows against corruption, a scourge that impoverishes our societies and affects us all.
+The completion of the negotiation of the United Nations Convention against Corruption marks a special day in the efforts of the world community to strike a series of effective blows against corruption, a scourge that impoverishes our societies and affects us all.

-The new Convention seeks to ensure the criminalization of a wide range of forms of corruption, and obliges Member State both to take effective preventive steps to protect the integrity of their institutions and to provide a framework for improved international cooperation, including in the important field of asset recovery.
+The Convention seeks to ensure the criminalization of a wide range of forms of corruption and obliges Member States to take effective preventive steps to protect the integrity of their institutions and to provide a framework for improved international cooperation, including in the important field of asset recovery.

-Many challengers lie ahead.
+Many challenges lie ahead.
 The United Nations will continue to do its part in working with Governments and civil society in this global, ongoing struggle.
-We all recognize, too, that the conclusion of the Convention merely marks the beginning of a phase of implementation.
-We recognize, too, that there are, inevitably, compromises within the Convention that will draw some criticism.
-However, I am confident that the mechanisms within the draft document are such that over the years ahead, the Convention will grow in its reach, its strength and its effectiveness.
-It is important that we all see the conclusion of the draft as a step in a continuing process, not as a destination in itself.
+We all recognize that the conclusion of the Convention merely marks the beginning of a phase of implementation.
+We recognize, too, that there are compromises within the Convention that will inevitably draw some criticism.
+However, I am confident that the mechanisms provided for by that instrument are such that, in the years ahead, the Convention will grow in its reach, its strength and its effectiveness.
+It is important that we all see the conclusion of the negotiations as a step in a continuing process, not as a destination in itself.

 Fighting corruption has become more urgent than ever.
 As our knowledge of the phenomenon expands, we realize the extent of the harm it causes.
-Corruption impoverishes national economies, undermines democratic institutions and the rule of law, and facilitates the emergence of other threats to human security, such as organized crime, human trafficking and terrorism.
-For too long, the world has looked the other way while corrupt elites looted their countries of hundreds of millions and even billions of dollars, generating economic chaos and depriving citizens of education, health services, basic infrastructure and functioning public services.
-Even when good governance is restored or attained, officials can spend years or even decades attempting to retrieve funds that are often be critically needed to repair the social and economic damage done by their corrupt predecessors.
+Corruption impoverishes national economies, undermines democratic institutions and the rule of law, and facilitates the emergence of other threats to human security, such as organized crime, trafficking in humans and terrorism.
+For too long, the world has looked the other way while corrupt elites looted their countries of hundreds of millions and even billions of dollars, creating economic chaos and depriving citizens of education, health services, basic infrastructure and functioning public services.
+Even when good governance is restored or attained, officials can spend years or even decades attempting to retrieve funds that are often critically needed to repair the social and economic damage done by their corrupt predecessors.